xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/kvm/manage_vm.rst

 ============================

-Now the MowerKVM hypervisor "kvmhost1" is ready, this section introduces the VM management in xCAT, including examples on how to create, remove and clone VMs.
+Now the PowerKVM hypervisor "kvmhost1" is ready, this section introduces the VM management in xCAT, including examples on how to create, remove and clone VMs.

 Create Virtual Machine
 ----------------------